Multivariate Joint Recurrence Quantification Analysis: detecting coupling between time series of different dimensionalities

-We now combine JRP and MdRQA to construct the method of Multidimensional Joint Recurrence Quantification Analysis (MdJRQA).
-The method is applicable to situations where there are two interacting systems or sub-systems, where one or both are best described using a multivariate time series.
+We now combine JRP and MdRQA to construct the method of Multivariate\footnote{For MdRQA we used the term ``multidimensional'' to highlight the multidimensional nature of the trajectory in phase space.
+For MvJRQA we have chosen ``multivariate'' to highlight that the method takes multiple time series whose dynamics are combined to yield statistical outcome variables.
+However, the joint recurrence plot from which these outcome variables are computed, remains two-dimensional.} Joint Recurrence Quantification Analysis (MvJRQA).
+The method is applicable to situations where there are two interacting systems or subsystems, where one or both are best described using a multivariate time series.
 In essence, the method is to first use the techniques of MdRQA to construct a recurrence plot (i.e., a recurrence matrix) for each of the two systems based on the multivariate time series.
-The multidimensional joint recurrence plot is then constructed as the element-wise product of the recurrence matrices for the two systems.
+The joint recurrence plot is then constructed as the element-wise product of the recurrence matrices for the two systems (cf.\ Figure~\ref{fig:conceptual}).
+Because MdRQA takes any number of time series to construct a recurrence plot of their dynamics, and because these recurrence plots can be joined, no matter how many component time series go into the composition of each individual recurrence plot using the MdRQA routine, this allows to quantify the joined dynamics of systems that differ in their number of observables.
+There are multiple outcome variables that can be computed from recurrence plots to quantify the (shared) dynamics of time series \cite{marwan_recurrence_2007}.
+Here, we focus on the quantification of correlation (or coupling) between two systems and use the most basic property of a recurrence plot, which is percent recurrence ($RR$).
+Percent recurrence is computed as the sum of all recurring points (i.e., black dots) in a recurrence plot divided by the size of the recurrence plot:

+With $J$ being the joint recurrence plot, $N^2$ the size of the plot (i.e., the number of elements in the $N \times N$ recurrence-matrix).
+Everything else equal, two (sets of) time series that exhibit similar dynamics will also result in similar recurrence profiles (i.e., distributions of recurrence points on their respective recurrence plots).
+If their plots are joined as described above, this will result in higher rates of joint recurrences (i.e., $JRR$ of the joint recurrence plot).
+Hence, from $JRR$ of the joint recurrence plot, we can derive measures of coupling strength to quantify coupling between different systems (see Results section).